green-lad/config/README.md

     - Reset root system (impermanence)
     - Get realtime kernel and linuxcnc working
     - Get nixos-anywhere working again (when running it, nixos-installer gets booted; disko stuff seems fine, maybe sops-nix is the problem)
-    - Fix termfilechooser sporadically not working (for example when using file input in firefox) A first look shows that after home-manager switch it seems to be working again, it seems like a (system) service is not running
     - Get iampfilter working (https://github.com/RaitoBezarius/nixos-home/blob/a6e318e7385daf673808384729c3de111b061e49/emails/imapfilter/default.nix#L16)
     - have a something that converts json to nix (see: https://github.com/sempruijs/json2nix) that can be called via helix pipe